Sabiha Gökçen

-Sabiha Gökçen (/tr/; 22 March 1913 – 22 March 2001) was a Turkish aviator.
+Sabiha Gökçen (/tr/, born Ćorović; 22 March 1913 – 22 March 2001) was a Turkish aviator.
 During her flight career, she flew around 8,000 hours and participated in 32 different military operations.
 She became the world's first female fighter pilot, at age 23.
 (Note: Others such as Marie Marvingt and Evgeniya Shakhovskaya preceded her as military pilots in other roles, but not as fighter pilots and without military academy enrollment.)
 As an orphan, she was one of the nine children adopted by Mustafa Kemal Atatürk.

+Gökçen achieved her status as the world's first woman combat pilot by bombing civilians in the Dersim massacre.
 She is recognized as the first female combat pilot by The Guinness Book of World Records and was selected as the only female pilot for the poster of "The 20 Greatest Aviators in History" published by the United States Air Force in 1996.
 Sabiha Gökçen International Airport, the second airport in Istanbul, is named after her.
+She was also the subject of an ancestry controversy in Turkey, which led to Hrant Dink's assassination.